digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 1. Remove the 4 screws holding the speaker into place and unplug the speaker from the wiring loom

-    > after removal, it may be a good idea to clean up the door, as the surfaces where the speaker and door meet is prone to crust and rust, seemingly as a result of adhesives used at some point
+    > After removal, it may be a good idea to clean up the door, as the surfaces where the speaker and door meet is prone to crust and rust, seemingly as a result of adhesives used at some point
     {: .block-note}

     ![Speaker screw locations](./speaker-screws.jpg)